micro-manager/micro-manager.github.io/_pages/ZeissCAN.md

 the ZeissShutterMFFirmware instead of the ZeissShutter.
 There are three types of the ZeissShutterMFFirmware shutter: 1 = incident light, 2= condenser front lens, 3 = external motorized Mirror with two lamps.
-{% include Note text="With ZM firmware, the external motorized mirror is a different device (Excitation Lamp Switcher)." %}
+{% include notice icon="info" content="With ZM firmware, the external motorized mirror is a different device (Excitation Lamp Switcher)." %}

 --[Nico](User:Nico "wikilink") 17:23, 8 September 2007 (PDT)